What is electrical engineering?

 - Prospective and first-year students: Please visit the GW Bulletin to find the program requirements for your degree program

-- All other current students: Please visit the curriculum sheets on this site to find the program requirements for your degree program.
+- All other current students: Please visit the curriculum sheets to find the program requirements for your degree program.
 Each student must follow the curriculum in place during his or her year of entry.

 The electrical engineering program is accredited by the Engineering Accreditation Commission of ABET.